MG Motor: 2007–present: Under SAIC Motor

 In October 2008, SAIC began exporting the Roewe 750 and 550 to Chile under the MG brand, rebranded as the MG 750 and MG 550.
 The company stated that the MG brand, compared to SAIC's own Roewe, has the "popularity, loyalty, and premiumness" necessary to compete in export markets, including Europe.
 In 2011, SAIC and General Motors which are joint venture partners in China announced a tie-up to develop a new petrol engine family called the SGE, which include 1.0, 1.2, 1.4 and 1.5 litres, all turbocharged.
 The engine family are used in many MG models.

 The first all-new MG-branded model for 16 years, the MG6, was officially launched on 26 June 2011 during a visit to MG Motor Longbridge plant by Chinese premier Wen Jiabao.
 By March 2012, SAIC had invested a total of £450 million in MG Motor.
 The MG3 supermini or small hatchback went on sale in the UK in September 2013, after being previewed as the MG Zero concept car in 2010.

 Following multiple rounds of workforce cuts, on 23 September 2016, MG Motor announced that all vehicle production had ceased at the Longbridge plant.
 The closure affected 25 jobs at the assembly plant, while sales, marketing and after-sales departments based in the Longbridge complex were unaffected.
 The company cites "improving production scale efficiencies" as the reason of the plant closure, promising that production in China will "allow faster access to product and help to meet ever-increasing customer demand."
 Since then, MG vehicles had been imported from China into the UK.

 In December 2017, MG Motor opened its first overseas plant outside China and UK, located in Chonburi, Thailand.
 It is a joint venture between SAIC and Charoen Pokphand, a Thai conglomerate company.
 The plant has a total annual production capacity of 100,000 units.
+In 2018, SAIC Design opened a new advanced design studio in London, which deals with the advanced design of MG and Roewe vehicles.
+MG vehicles became available in the rest of Europe since late 2019 with the release of the ZS EV in the region.
+SAIC Motor established operations based in Amsterdam, Netherlands, to oversee sales activities in the region.